 How to Deal When Your Ex Moves On

-We have all been there… witnessing our Ex move on without us.
+We have all been there… witnessing our Ex move on with someone new.
+OUCH!
 As both a therapist and breakup recovery coach who has walked with many people through the breakup recovery process, as well as a fellow human, I know that if you’re in the early stages of getting over a breakup or recovering after divorce, it can feel like a flaming knife is stabbing you in the gut when your Ex moves on with someone else.
 What’s worse, it can feel impossible to think about anything else.

 Let’s Talk.